delta94/brandonskerritt.github.io/_posts/2018-01-02-assembley.md

 # ESP and EBP

-Because of nested calls, several (many) stack frames may be present simultaenously
+Because of nested calls, several (many) stack frames may be present simultaneously

 The ESP always points to the top of the stack; however this may alter as space is created for local data